GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 ## Bivariate copula: Frank (par = -0.79, tau = -0.09)
 ```

-## Collating all the marginal distributions
+## Collating all the univariate distributions

 For convenience later on, here we make a function to help generate random storm
 properties conditional on the time of year and soiA.
 The function takes as